 The moral of this story is: Don’t cheat on posting to your blog because you’re just cheating yourself.

 Keep writing!
 Eventually you’ll find a topic that energizes you and propels you forward.
 That’s when you’ll find yourself developing your own specialized “services” for that particular niche market.
-(Hopefully you won’t start doing things that make the DOJ take a hard look at your business activities.)

 When you know your target audience’s goals, desires and problems, only then can you create powerful, compelling and selling marketing messages.
 This is the rocket fuel you need to propel your business to success.